rohanz1993/Team_9_Heroku_Shopping_Cart_-_AWS_NoSQL_Service/Saina_Patel/README.md

 1. Created a nodejs API for addToCart and tested it using PostMan.
 Also made some paramter changes in API of Signup, as we needed more infomation about customer.
 2. I worked on AngularJS module of ViewCart Page where I displayed all the books in user's cart in tabular format.
 3. User can change the quantity for each book in table, for which I have created a changeQuantity API both in nodejs and angularjs.
 These change is reflected in cart database.
+4. Created Nodejs and Angularjs API's for removeFromCart()
+5. Replicated our database and tested it for partition tolerance by changing inbound traffic of one instance.
+6. Tested end-to end working of our entire application (i.e. all api's) on heroku and aws.